 Andhra Pradesh: Ulavacharu

 This thick, dark-brown curry is made from horse gram and has an earthy, sweet-sour taste.
 It’s often made during special occasions, served with a dollop of cream and eaten with rice.
-It looks almost exactly like chocolate sauce, so you might want to make sure before you dig in, especially because the flavour takes some getting used to.
+It looks almost exactly like chocolate sauce, so you might want to make sure before you dig in.
+You also might take some time to get used to the flavour.
 If you’re in Hyderabad, The Spicy Venue—an unexpectedly good restaurant for vegetarians—does a great ulavacharu.

 Check out this great ulavacharu recipe from Foodvedam.